Libra (novel): Awards and impact

 Libra was awarded the inaugural Irish Times International Fiction Prize, as well as a nomination for the 1988 National Book Award for Fiction.

 James Ellroy mentioned Libra as an inspiration for his novel American Tabloid, another take on the causes of the assassination.

+Adaptations

+A two-part audio drama adaptation of the novel was broadcast on BBC Radio 4 in August 2026.
+It was written by Ben Lewis and starred Fisher Stevens and Tucker St. Ivany.

+A 1991 documentary entitled Don DeLillo: The Word, the Image, the Gun, broadcast on BBC One as part of is Omnibus arts strand, included excerpts from the book read by Bob Sherman accompanied by archive images and a dramatized scene featuring an actor depicting Oswald.